Xilinx/Vitis_Libraries/sparse/docs/src/benchmark/spmv_double.rst

     conda activate xf_blas
     source ./gen_test.sh

 The gen_test.sh triggers a set of python scripts to download the .mtx files listed in test.txt under current directory and partitions them evenly across 16 HBM channels.
 Each paritioned data set, including the value and indices of each NNZ entry, is stored in one HBM channel.
 Each row of the partitioned data set is padded to multiple of 32 to accommodate the double precision accumulation latency.
 The padding overhead for each matrix is summarized in the benchmark result as well.
-This overhead will be reduced with the improvement of floating point support on FPGA platforms.
+This overhead is reduced with the improvement of floating point support on FPGA platforms.

 * **Run benchmark(Step 4)**

-To get the benchmark results, please run the following command.
+To get the benchmark results, run the following command.

 .. code-block:: bash

     python ./run_test.py

 The run_test.py launches the host executable with each partitioned data set and offloads the double precision SpMV operation to U280 card.
 The SpMV operation is run numerous time (2000 in this benchmark) to mask out the host code overhead.
-The total run time in the benchmark results includs the OpenCl function call time to trigger the CUs and the hardware run time.
+The total run time in the benchmark results includes the OpenCl function call time to trigger the CUs and the hardware run time.
 The run time [ms] / iteration field gives single SpMV run time on the U280 card.

 * **Example output(Step 5)**